ChidoEfobi/Azure-Threat-Detection-Lab/README.md

 The detections developed in this lab simulate real attacker behaviors and demonstrate how security teams can identify malicious activity through structured log analysis and detection engineering practices.

+---

+# Planned Enhancements

+This lab will continue to evolve to better simulate real-world detection engineering workflows.

+## Detection-as-Code

+The next phase of the project will explore implementing detection rules using a detection-as-code approach.
+This includes:

+- Storing detection queries in version control
+- Managing analytics rules as code
+- Documenting detection logic and test scenarios
+- Enabling reproducible detection deployment

+This approach aligns with modern security engineering practices where detections are managed similarly to software development.

+## Security Automation

+An automation component will be added to simulate SOC workflow improvements.
+Planned automation features include:

+- Automated alert enrichment using KQL queries
+- Basic incident triage automation
+- Python scripts for parsing Sentinel logs and detection results
+- Simple workflows to assist investigation tasks

+This will demonstrate how automation can reduce manual analyst workload and improve response time.